EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

   _bnd1.dat_{: style="color: green"}, _bnd2.dat_{: style="color: green"}, ... are in standard Questaal form, and easily readable format.

 + -dat=<i>ext</i> (may be used in conjunction with `-fplot`)\\
    Substitute _.ext_ for .dat when writing data files.
-This is useful when merging two or more sets of bands bands into one figure.
+This is useful when merging two or more sets of bands into one figure.

 + -nocol or --nocol (may be used in conjunction with `-fplot`)\\
   Ignore information about color weights.